GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Simulation studies

 Though the provided plots indicate clear differences between each model type, each model's behaviour is similar across the sample sizes.
 GP-BART's prediction surfaces appear most similar to the original data shown in Figure \ref{fig:simulated_data} in each case.
 Indeed, GP-BART successfully identifies diagonal partitions due to its rotated splits, while BART, SoftBART, and tGP only produce splits parallel to the axes.
-Though BART and SoftBART uncover differences among the terminal node regions nonetheless, the assumption of spatial independence renders such predictions unreliable.
-The tGP, kriging, and INLA predictions capture the spatial features well, but their failure to identify the partitions results in blurred prediction surfaces in areas where the data splits.
+Though BART and SoftBART uncover differences among the terminal node regions nonetheless, {their predictions are less accurate than their competitors by virtue of spatial dependence not being explicitly accounted for by these two methods.
+In addition, GP-BART can produce smoother surfaces than BART, as the nature of the original algorithm inherently involves the summation of stepwise-constant functions.} The tGP, kriging, and INLA predictions capture the spatial features well, but their failure to identify the partitions results in blurred prediction surfaces in areas where the data splits. {Therefore, we emphasise that the proposed model takes advantage of the benefits of rotated splits, explicitly defined spatial dependence assumptions, and the inherent smoothness from the GPs.}

 A quantitative comparison is shown in the boxplots in Figure \ref{fig:sim_rmse_boxplot}, which reflect the previous qualitative interpretations.
 Here, GP-BART presents substantially lower RMSE than its competitors, particularly for smaller $n$.
 We assess uncertainty calibration by examining boxplots of CRPS scores in Figure \ref{fig:sim_pi_boxplot}.
 These results show that the GP-BART model presents the lowest CRPS values among all methods.
-Thus, its performance in terms of uncertainty quantification is superior to the other models considered.
+Thus, considering both metrics jointly, GP-BART's performance in terms of prediction accuracy and uncertainty quantification is superior to the other models considered.

-The MH acceptance rates of the newly proposed moves used for learning the tree structures is another relevant aspect of GP-BART which allows us to study the efficacy of the novel grow-project and change-project moves.
-Table \ref{tab:acceptance_verbs} shows the proportion of new trees that were accepted after the burnin phase using each of the five available moves under GP-BART, for each simulated data set, over all $25$ folds in total.
-These results show that the grow-project and change-project moves present acceptance rates which are comparable to their respective standard counterparts.
-This is most likely attributable to the diagonal splitting rules used in the generation of each data set.